Personal Appearance Policy 20-21

-- Clothing with images or language depicting or advocating violence or the use of alcohol or drugs
+- Clothing or accessories with images or language depicting or advocating violence or the use of alcohol or drugs

-Clothing with images or language that creates a hostile or intimidating environment towards any group of people or any protected class.
+- Clothing or accessories with images, symbols, or language that are derogatory or create a hostile or intimidating environment towards any group of people or any protected class.

 Visible underwear (waistbands or straps of undergarments worn under clothing are not a violation)